Frequently Asked Questions

 The base score is calculated from implementation code only.
 Test files and documentation files are excluded from the base score evaluation.
 The AI focuses on the complexity of what you built, not how much test code surrounds it.

 The Effort Scale Factor does include test files in its line count, because writing tests is real engineering effort.
-However, the ESF is a multiplier on your base score — so inflating test volume without substantive implementation work produces marginal gains at best.
+But the ESF is a multiplier on your base score, so inflating test volume without substantive implementation work produces marginal gains at best.
 A low base score multiplied by a higher ESF is still a low score.

 What about chained or stacked PRs?